 Reducing pain and inflammation

-As soon as pain allows stretching and strengthening exercises can begin.
-Stretching for the calf muscles can be done along with exercises to stretch the plantar fascia along the bottom of the foot.
+As soon as pain allows exercises should begin.
+Morton’s neuroma exercises should include stretching for the calf muscles and plantar fascia (along the bottom of the foot).

 Plantar fascia stretch

-It is important to start very gradually with the strengthening exercises to ensure the nerve is not inflamed again.
+It is important to start Mortons neuroma exercises very gradually, especially with strengthening exercises.
+It is important to ensure the nerve is not inflamed again.
 Strengthening exercises are aimed at maintaining and improving the transverse arch of the foot.

 When the athlete can walk without pain and have good mobility and flexibility they can begin to return to running.
 For biomechanical problems such as overpronation are not corrected with orthotics then it is more likely the injury will recur at this stage.
 An example of a gradual return to running is given below: